US to propose new rules for airline cancellations, delays

 Currently, when an airline cancels a flight for any reason, consumers can demand a refund of the unused part of their ticket and certain extras that they might have paid to the airline, such as fees for checking a bag or getting a seat assignment.
 Airlines often try to persuade consumers to accept a travel voucher instead of a refund.

-After widespread flight disruptions last summer, the Transportation Department posted an online dashboard that was designed to pressure the airlines to improve customer service.
-The site lets consumers check each airline’s policy on refunds and compensation when flights are canceled or delayed.
+After widespread flight disruptions last summer, the Transportation Department posted an online dashboard to let consumers compare airline policies on refunds and compensation.

+The Transportation Department is expanding the site to indicate when airlines offer cash, travel vouchers or frequent-flyer miles as compensation for flight disruptions.

+None of the major U.S. airlines offer cash for cancellations or long delays, only Alaska Airlines offers frequent-flyer miles, and only Alaska and JetBlue provide travel credits, according to the dashboard.

-Each of the 10 largest U.S. airlines quickly promised to provide cash or vouchers for meals when a cancellation forces passengers to wait at least three hours for another flight.
-Nine of the 10 — all but Frontier Airlines — also promised to pay for accommodations for passengers stranded overnight.
+Biden and Buttigieg credited the dashboard with pushing the 10 largest U.S. airlines to promise to provide cash or vouchers for meals when a cancellation forces passengers to wait at least three hours for another flight.
+Nine of the 10 — all but Frontier Airlines — also promise to pay for accommodations for passengers stranded overnight.

 Questions arose again around reimbursing consumers for out-of-pocket costs after Southwest Airlines canceled nearly 17,000 flights during a December meltdown in service.
 The Transportation and Justice departments are investigating whether Southwest scheduled more flights than it realistically could handle.